w9dki/some_ruminations/README.md

 **************

-Dividing by 4096 x 4096 x 2 gives 12.8 ns per Gaussian random number for the gsl, Ziggurat code using dsfmt() and 18 ns per Gaussian random number with the SIMD Marsaglia polar variant.
+Dividing by 4096 x 4096 x 2 gives 12.8 ns per Gaussian random number for the gsl, Ziggurat code using dsfmt() and 18 ns per Gaussian random number with the SIMD Marsaglia polar variant which is quite competitive considering the simplicity.

 DLW/W9DKI